 A good physical therapy program can be essential to getting your lower back feeling better.
-This is a comprehensive program that I go over with my clients to hope them strengthen, mobilize, and improve range of motion of the lower back.
-Do this routine for 3-4 weeks every other day, and you can expect to see a difference in how your body feels!
+This is a comprehensive program that I go over with my clients to help them strengthen, mobilize, and improve the range of motion of the lower back.
+Do this routine at home for 3-4 weeks every other day, and you can expect to see a difference in how your body feels!
 Let's get started!

-Your back can hurt for many reasons and the root cause can be hard to find.
+Your back can hurt for many reasons, and the root cause can be hard to find.
 I see clients that have sciatica, degeneration, and more in their back.
-All of them get better and we are able to do this without finding the exact cause.
+I see clients with sciatica, degeneration, and various other conditions - and they all get better, often without finding the exact cause.
 Back pain, especially chronic pain, is often a representation of habits of health.
 For example, how much do you move, what do you do to improve your body?

 Only 10% of back pain can be identified with an image such as MRI or X-ray.
-You may feel like you need one but often you don't.
-You are better off wih a physical examination, and this is clear in the literature.
+You may feel like you need one, but often you don't.
+You are better off with a physical examination, and this is clear in the literature1.

 The short answer is that back pain is caused by many factors and if we knew what caused everyone's back pain, no one would suffer from back pain.